MALE HEADSHIP, POWER, CONTROL and DOMESTIC VIOLENCE

-In the wider Australian landscape there are churches that insist on what they term “male headship” in domestic relationships.
-Such churches, and their all-male leadership, proclaim that the male is to exercise headship over the woman.
+Such leaders insist on what they term “male headship” in domestic relationships.
+Such churches (and their all-male leadership) proclaim that the male is to exercise headship over the woman.
 In their view, the power of the male is to be pre-eminent.

 Such churches advocate a structural relationship of power that always has the woman as the less powerful one in the domestic relationship.

 Bible passages enjoining female submission

 Such churches also appeal to selected passages from the Bible to buttress this aspect of male power and control.
 One passage that is often cited is Ephesians 5:22-24.
 It is worth a closer examination because of the degree of power and control that it attributes to the male in any heterosexual domestic relationship.
 The passage comes from the first century and it enshrines the domestic relationships that were current in that ancient time.

 Both husbands and wives are addressed.
 Most pertinent to the issue of domestic violence is the admonitions directed at women.

 - Wives, be subject to your husbands as you are to the Lord.
 23. For the husband is the head of the wife just as Christ is the head of the church, the body of which he is the Saviour.
 24. Just as the church is subject to Christ, so also wives ought to be, in everything, to their husbands.